 The abandoned mill town where the heroine lived in the film is part of a 72-acre parcel offered for $1.4 million.
 The property has been for sale for several years, but the movie has increased interest.

 It's not often someone offers a slum for sale.
-But if that slum appeared in the popular new film "The Hunger Games," perhaps it will fetch $1.4 million.
+But if that slum appeared in the film "The Hunger Games," perhaps it will fetch $1.4 million.

 Or so owner Wade Shepherd hopes.

 The 83-year-old North Carolina resident has been trying to sell the 72-acre abandoned mill town for several years.
 But the film, based on the popular trilogy of novels, has brought new attention to Henry River Mill Village, about 60 miles northwest of Charlotte.